mars0i/pasta/README.md

 Agent-based simulation with a model of prediction error minimization in some agents.

-## prediction energy minimzation

-AKA free-energy minimization, predictive processing, predictive coding. cf. integral control, mean-field, variational methods.
+Prediction energy minimzation: AKA free-energy minimization, predictive processing, predictive coding. cf. integral control, mean-field, variational methods.

 (My starting points are Rafal Bogacz, "A tutorial on the free-energy framework for modelling perception and learning", *Journal of